Australian bat lyssavirus

 You do not need to notify us about animal contact with a bat unless the bat is known to have ABLV.

 Australian bat lyssavirus (ABLV) is a virus endemic in Australian bats that causes an invariably fatal encephalitis (infection and inflammation of the brain) in bats, humans and other animals.

 The natural history of ABLV is similar to rabies.
-There are two 2 closely related variants (types) of ABLV:
+There are 2 closely related variants (types) of ABLV:

 - Pteropid-ABLV in flying foxes

 Other, unrecognised, variants may also be present in other bat species.

 Bats play a key role in the ecosystem and are protected in Australia.